Nairn Transport Company: Vehicles

-New, larger vehicles were tried, first Safeway six-wheelers from the United States in 1925 then A.C.F.s (American Car and Foundry).
-In 1934, the Nairns introduced two Marmon-Herrington buses specially adapted for them which had 18 tyres and two passenger levels.
-The Nairn's archetypal vehicle was the "Pullman" bus, introduced in 1937, and built using different companies' components to their design.
-The Pullmans were single level but air-conditioned with refreshment facilities.
+New, larger vehicles were tried, first Safeway six-wheelers from the United States in 1925, then A.C.F.s (American Car and Foundry).

+In 1934, the Nairns introduced two Marmon-Herrington buses specially adapted for them which had 18 tyres and two passenger levels in a dustfree trailer built to Nairn specs in USA by the Bender company,.

+The Nairn's archetypal vehicle was however the "Pullman" bus, introduced in 1937, and built using different companies' components to their design on a stainless steel trailer built by the Edward G. Budd Company of Philadelphia The Pullmans were single-level but air-conditioned with refreshment facilities.
 They were articulated, ran on 10 instead of 18 tyres and cost £12,000 each.
 The time taken for each run was reduced from 24 to 18 hours.
+Tractors towing the Pulllman trailers were two-axle White trucks.

+In 1952, Nairn took delivery of a number of two-axle Studebaker 2R truck tractor units.

-During WW2, New Zealand troops occupying Syria were free to use Nairn’s bus service between Damascus and Bagdad.
-It ran twice a week at the cost of £18 Sterling for the return trip.
+During WWII, New Zealand troops occupying Syria were free to use Nairn’s bus service between Damascus and Bagdad.
+It ran twice a week at the cost of £18 sterling for the return trip.
 Each bus could carry 18 passengers and by 1958 had travelled 2 million miles.

-The Nairns had a well equipped workshop at their headquarters in Damascus where they employed 85 people near the end.
+The Nairns had a well-equipped workshop at their headquarters in Damascus where they employed 85 people near the end.